richardxu96/Film-Analysis/README.md

 ## Film-Analysis Readme

 ### What is this?
-I'm doing this project to better my understanding of the film industry, practicing my technical skills as well.
+The purpose of this project is to gain insight of the film industry, practicing my technical skills along the way.

 ### Technical Requirements
 - API to access an online database
 - Matplotlib and pandas to create graphs
 - Might need SQL to organize data

-### Which Questions to Ask
+### Graphs
-- Volume of movies per year
+1. Volume of movies per year with line graph
-- Expenses to produce movie
+2. Expenses and Revenue to produce movie with population pyramid
-- Revenue of movies
-- Length of movies
+3. Length of movies with scatter plot
-- Time of year movies released
+4. Time of year movies released with bubble chart
-- Impact of technology
+- Look for technological impacts
   - Color, Sound, other camera improvements
-  - Medium : VHS, DVD, Blu-Ray, 4k, streaming platforms
+  - Medium : VHS, DVD, Blu-Ray, streaming platforms

-**- Breakdown by ratings: G, PG, PG-13, R**
+**- Breakdown by ratings: G, PG, PG-13, R with pie graph**

+### Relationships between variables
+1. Year release x expense/revenue
+2. Rating x expense/revenue
+3. Length of movie x expense/revenue
+4. Expense x Revenue